One Stop Solution For All Your Sintered Metal Filtration Need

-Filson Sintered Metal Filter cartridges is a perfect filtration choice in chemical processing industry, petroleum refining, power generation, and pharmaceutical production, etc. Any Filson sintered filter cartridge needs to through strict quality testing before delivery, including filtration efficiency and visual inspection.
+Filson Sintered Metal Filter cartridges are a perfect filtration choice in the chemical processing industry, petroleum refining, power generation, and pharmaceutical production, etc. Any Filson sintered filter cartridge needs to through strict quality testing before delivery, including filtration efficiency and visual inspection.

 Compared to other Sintered Metal Filters suppliers, Filson Sintered Metal Filter has higher particle removal efficiency, less pressure drop, easier cleaning, and backwash advantages.

-Filson has the know-how of mechanical stability in cold isostatic pressing and sintering process.
-No matter for liquid filtration and gas filtration, Filson sintered metal filter always provide you trusted and long-lasting solution.
+Filson has the know-how of mechanical stability in cold isostatic pressing and sintering processes.
+No matter for liquid filtration and gas filtration, Filson sintered metal filter always provides you trusted and long-lasting solution.

 Note: Filson packs sintered metal filters in wooden cases, preventing damage or any scratches.